 University of Lousville

-Creativity describes your child’s ability to come up with innovative and unique ideas for life and work.
+Creativity in children describes the ability to come up with innovative and unique ideas for life and work.
 These can be used to create new opportunities and enhance productivity in the workplace.
 Your child can begin with simple tasks, such as designing logos, computer games, and architectural assignments using basic applications on the computer.

 With collaboration, your child works with peers for the greater good of the team in the workplace and the community.
 Working as a team creates room for critical thinking, brainstorming, creative thinking, and an opportunity for everyone in the team to learn new and working ideas.